ealanisg/x-ray-phantom/README.md

 ### driver([options])

-Initialize the nightmare driver with `options` being passed direct to Nightmare.
+Initialize the nightmare driver.
 Returns an X-Ray driver function with the nightmare instance saved as `fn.instance` property.

+#### Options

+`options` arg is passed direct to Nightmare.
+The following are custom options that configure the driver itself:

+##### useragent

+Sets a custom User Agent during instance setup via `nightmare.useragent()`.

 ## Test